Gossamer Folds: Production

 Principal photography began on November 15, 2018.
 In January 2019, it was announced that Shane West completed his scenes in the film.
 Yeardley Smith confirmed in a March 2019 interview with Forbes that the film "is currently being edited."

 Release

 The film made its worldwide premiere at the 2020 Bentonville Film Festival.
 The film also premiered at the 2020 KASHISH Mumbai International Queer Film Festival.
 It was also featured at the Outfest LA Film Festival in August 2020.
+It was released in select theaters in the United States on August 12, 2022, by Indican Pictures, and on video on-demand on August 23.